popmedic/go-chanVmutex/README.md

 ## Conclusion

 I found through this scenario that it is best to do access control for thread safety by using a Mutex.
 I decided this based on the results of benchmarking, and also on the fact that it seems more readable and maintainable to use the common pattern of locking then the concept of "communication over conditions."

+Interested in how to optimize more?
+Check out my research on [GO-DarnDefer](https://github.com/popmedic/go-darndefer)